 - 6 Asian plain dried mushrooms (resembling a dried crimini mushroom)

 - 6-8 shiitake mushrooms, fresh or dried

-- 1-2 cups fresh bean sprouts, sauce and instructions below
+- 1-2 cups fresh bean sprouts, plus sauce below

 - 8-10 tablespoons canola or vegetable oil

 - 2 carrots peeled, cut into thin, even sized, julienne

 - 1 onion, cut in half then cut from base of root to end in thin half-moon shape

 - 5 scallions, thinly sliced lengthwise, then cut in half

 - 2 cups fresh spinach, washed well, drained

 - 1 1/2 teaspoons sesame oil